fluentxml4j/fluentxml4j/readme.md

 #### XML parsing, serialization XPath querying and transformation without boilerplate code

 ## Requirements
-FluentXML4J uses the builtin JDK XML parser and XPath API, but Java 8 is required because of heavy use of the streaming API and Optional.
+FluentXML4J uses the builtin JDK XML parser and XPath API, but Java 8 is required because of streaming API and Optional support.

 ## Maven Dependency